Table of Contents

 Individuals with Severe Mental Health Conditions

-Sound baths can be profoundly relaxing for most people but for those with severe mental health conditions like schizophrenia, psychosis or PTSD, the intense sensory experience might be overwhelming.
-The deep sounds and vibrations can sometimes trigger unexpected emotional responses, which might not be good for people who are struggling with their mental health.
-It’s essential for individuals with severe mental health conditions to let the sound healer know of such conditions.
-Also essential to discuss with a mental health professional before coming to a sound bath to ensure it won’t exacerbate their symptoms.
+Sound baths can be profoundly relaxing for most people but for those with severe mental health conditions like schizophrenia or psychosis, the intense sensory experience might be overwhelming.
+The deep sounds and vibrations can sometimes trigger unexpected emotional responses, which might not be good for people who are battling severe mental health conditions.
+It’s essential for these individuals to let the sound healer know of such conditions.
+Also it is essential to discuss with a mental health professional before coming to a sound bath to ensure it will not exacerbate their symptoms.

 Epilepsy and Seizures